FLaTNNBio/GA-DPAMSA/README.md

 ![Population](/img/population.png)

 The number of individuals will then be configurable by the user based on their needs (in the [config.py](config.py) file ).
-In this generation phase, all possible ranges of size $2x4$ on the board are also calculated (specifically, those ranges for which the agent is trained).
-Each range is calculated to ensure that all ranges are different and there is no overlap, to prevent the RL agent from operating in areas where it has already performed an alignment on another individual.

 ### Fitness score
 The genetic algorithm has three modes: